ricardonrcu/HVcMO/README.md

 4- For a start, take the example script provided by S.C.
 Maree as "example_CEC2013_benchmark.cpp"

-5- Add the reference to hvcmo:
+5- Add the reference to hvcmo20a:

 	#include "HillVallEA/hvcmo20a.h"